-- Demonstrate an understanding that safeguarding is everyone's responsibility - Maintain and demonstrate a mindset of "it could happen here" - Do all they can within the capacity of their role, to ensure that children are protected from harm - Be fully aware of the importance of mental health in relation to safeguarding - Be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation - Be clear that children can abuse other children, that it can happen both inside and outside of school and will have received training on recognising the indicators and signs of child on child abuse. - Demonstrate an understanding of the importance of challenging all inappropriate behaviours between peers, such as those listed within Keeping Children Safe in Education 2022 - Do all they can within the capacity of their role, to ensure that children grow up in circumstances consistent with safe and effective care - Do all they can within the capacity of their role, to ensure that children have the best outcomes - Report cases of suspected abuse or concerns to the DSL.
-This will be done as soon as possible using CPOMS - Report lower level concerns to the DSL using CPOMS - Monitor all pupils, particularly those that are deemed vulnerable - Report any concerns regarding adults conduct to the Headteacher using the school's agreed policy for managing allegations and low level concerns policy. - All staff, if they have concerns, should act immediately and should always speak to the DSL or Deputy, recognising that early information sharing is vital in keeping children safe.
+- Demonstrate an understanding that safeguarding is everyone's responsibility. - Maintain and demonstrate a mindset of "it could happen here." - Do all they can within the capacity of their role, to ensure that children are protected from harm. - Be fully aware of the importance of mental health in relation to safeguarding and how these children's experiences can impact on their mental health, behaviour, attendance and progress at school. - Be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Be clear that children can abuse other children, that it can happen both inside and outside of school and will have received training on recognising the indicators and signs of child-on-child abuse. - Demonstrate an understanding of the importance of challenging all inappropriate behaviours between peers, such as those listed within Keeping Children Safe in Education 2023 - Do all they can within the capacity of their role, to ensure that children grow up in circumstances consistent with safe and effective care. - Do all they can within the capacity of their role, to ensure that children have the best outcomes. - Report cases of suspected abuse or concerns to the DSL.
+This will be done as soon as possible using CPOMS - Report lower-level concerns relating to children to the DSL using CPOMS

+- Be alert to emerging problems that may warrant Early Help intervention, particularly those identified in Part 1 of KCSiE.
+Be aware of the early help process and their role in it.
+All staff should be reporting emerging problems that may warrant early help intervention using CPOMS. - Monitor all children absent from education or missing/absconding during the school day as this can be a sign of safeguarding concerns. - Monitor all pupils, particularly those that are deemed vulnerable. - Report any concerns regarding adults conduct to the Headteacher using the school's agreed policies: Managing Allegations against Adults and the Low-Level Concerns policy. - All staff, if they have concerns, should act immediately and should always speak to the DSL or Deputy, recognising that early information sharing is vital in keeping children safe.
 In exceptional circumstances, staff will consider speaking to iCART to discuss safeguarding concerns if the DSL is not immediately available as all staff are aware that ANYBODY can make a referral. - All staff should be aware of the process for making referrals to children's social care via iCART https://hcypsp.haltonsafeguarding.co.uk/ and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments.

-The Governing Body at Our Lady of Perpetual Succour Catholic Primary School will ensure that they meet the expectations set out in Part 2 of Keeping Children Safe in Education 2022, including that:
+The Governing Body at Our Lady's will ensure that they meet the expectations set out in Part 2 of Keeping Children Safe in Education 2023, including that: